14thansen/Tommy-s-Trick-or-Treating-Conundrum/README.md

 ## Contributors

 This code is anything if not perfect, if you want to add to the game please feel free to do so.
 I was planning on adding an instructions pane as well as the ability to flag which buttons the user beleives don't have any candy but did not have time.

+## Update

+You can now right click to flag trailers and mark with a question mark, I have also added a timer as well as a score board.
+I have also added an instructions page to the game.